Miic/VPNFilter/README.md

 PHP code that can be appeneded to any php page to redirect or block any user detected to be using a known VPN.

+Please Note: You must run the PHP script BEFORE loading anything else for the end-user for this system to work.

 Note: API Keys are not included in this.
 While the first 500 checks with this API are free, I recommend purchasing an API from the host if you plan to use this for long term use.
 To recieve an api key, purchase an API key from http://xioax.com/